Ashwini-Analytics/Pedestrian-Detection-using-Darkflow/README.md

 If you'd like to load a `.pb` and `.meta` file when using `return_predict()` you can set the `"pbLoad"` and `"metaLoad"` options in place of the `"model"` and `"load"` options you would normally set.

 That's all.

+### Credits

+Credits for this code go to https://github.com/thtrieu and for vbb2voc.py go to https://github.com/CasiaFan/Dataset_to_VOC_converter .